-Saint-Tropez is perhaps the best known international hotspot for sailing, made famous by Brigitte Bardot’s alluring appearance in And God Created Women, which suddenly stamped this until then, unassuming port town as a shining star on the world map.
-Now, even without Bardot, the glamour and sensuality still exists thanks to the beautiful people, unfailing sunshine (300 days plus annually) and the jaw-dropping yachts.
-World famous regattas are held here, most notably Les Voiles de St Tropez at the end of September, but all year round boats are an intrinsic part of the landscape and essential to the way of life.
+Saint-Tropez is perhaps the best known international hotspot for sailing, made famous by Brigitte Bardot’s alluring appearance in And God Created Woman, which suddenly stamped this until then unassuming port town as a shining star on the world map.
+Now, even without Bardot, the glamour and sensuality still exist thanks to the beautiful people, unfailing sunshine (300 days plus annually) and the jaw-dropping yachts.
+World famous regattas are held here, most notably Les Voiles de St. Tropez at the end of September, but all year round boats are an intrinsic part of the landscape and essential to the way of life.

 Perched on the highest hill of Saint-Tropez, Hotel Byblos has become somewhat of an institution and deservedly so, the service is flawless and the vibe elegantly Mediterranean.
 With luxury boutiques on site, a spa, two restaurants and the Caves du Roy, the coast’s trendiest nightclub, there’s little need to venture far from this quaint collection of burnt orange houses.
 The bright white villa of La Residence de la Pinede is the gleaming white pearl on the cliff side, with its own private waterfront and three-Michelin star seafood restaurant, Vague d’Or under the imaginative lead of chef Arnaud Donckele whose sea bass and summer truffles leave you weak at the knees.